737BassTP/COSC345-Game/Assignment1.md

 ### Sean Russell - Programmer
 ### Matthew Yi - Team Lead, Writer, Data Scientist

+For our 345 project we will be building a 2d game with puzzles and rpg mechanics using the C programming language and SDL2 libraries.
+We intend for the game to have educational mechanics while being a fun experience.
 ## Data Sets
 ### Food Data
 [Food data download link]